Here (Rascal Flatts song): Content

 "Here" is a mid-tempo country pop ballad that describes the narrator's attempts to find "a place [he's] been looking for", which ultimately turns out to be his lover ("The place that I was trying to reach / Was you right here in front of me").
 In the chorus, the narrator says that he "wouldn't change a thing" about the events that led him to her.

 Critical reception

 Brady Vercher of Engine 145 gave the song a "thumbs down" rating.
-He considered it a "rehash" of the group's late 2004-early 2005 single "Bless the Broken Road" (which also describes the narrator's attempt to find his love).
+He considered it a "rehash" of the group's 2004 single "Bless the Broken Road" (which also describes the narrator's attempt to find his love).
 Vercher also stated "the lyrics are really fairly bland [and]…are purposefully generic so that listeners can attach meaning to the song and make it applicable to their own situation."
 Stephen Thomas Erlewine, in his review of Still Feels Good for Allmusic, said that it "has a surging chorus ideal for both arenas and offices", and that like most of the other tracks on the album, it "settle[s] into a soft mosaic of smooth pop that is as soothing as a warm bath."